-The graduates of this program are highly qualified for various professions in the private sector.
-With their deep understanding of the economy the graduates of this program have a particular strategic competency and are therefore suitable for numerous tasks within consultancy firms, strategy departments, and medium-sized businesses, who all seek independent-minded people.
+The graduates of this programme are highly qualified for various professions in the private sector.
+With their deep understanding of the economy the graduates of this programme have a particular strategic competency and are therefore suitable for numerous tasks within consultancy firms, strategy departments, and medium-sized businesses, who all seek independent-minded people.

 The school of thought Austrian Economics – rooted in the Vienna of the late 19th century – provides until today the most comprehensive approach to the social sciences.
 Humans are generally being regarded as individual entrepreneurs who influence their living conditions trough target-oriented actions.

 This paradigm sharply contrasts with the model of the “homo oeconomicus”, which is central to mainstream economics.
-The homo oeconomicus allows for a mathematization of economics, but at the same time overemphasizes equilibrium thought, thus leaving no room for entrepreneurial actions.
+The homo oeconomicus allows for a mathematisation of economics, but at the same time overemphasises equilibrium thought, thus leaving no room for entrepreneurial actions.
 The Austrian School, in contrast, makes the „homo agens“ the centerpiece of analysis and thus assumes a process-oriented view.
-Instead of mathematical formalization the conceptual analysis of human action becomes the dominant scientific principle.
+Instead of mathematical formalisation the conceptual analysis of human action becomes the dominant scientific principle.
 Using this approach the Austrian School develops a holistic and philosophical understanding of economics.

 Dr. Jürgen Stark